Lorenzo De Silvestri

-Lorenzo De Silvestri ([loˈrɛntso de silˈvɛstri]; born 23 May 1988) is an Italian professional footballer who plays as a defender for Bologna.
+Lorenzo De Silvestri ([loˈrɛntso de silˈvɛstri]; born 23 May 1988) is an Italian professional footballer who plays as a defender for Serie A club Bologna.
 He is an offensive full-back with an imposing physique; although naturally a right-back, he is capable of playing on either flank as well as in the middle.

 Club career

 Lazio

-Born in Rome, De Silvestri is a product of the highly successful Lazio youth system.
+Born in Rome, De Silvestri is a product of Lazio youth academy.
 He was promoted to the senior team during the 2006–07 season, during which he made his first two league appearances.

 His first senior appearance was a match in the UEFA Intertoto Cup in 2005 at the age of 17.
 His debut in Italian competition came a year later, during a 4–0 Coppa Italia victory over Rende, scoring the fourth goal of the match.

 De Silvestri then made his Serie A debut coming on as a substitute, in a 1–0 home loss to Fiorentina, on 22 April 2007.
 He then made his first start in the penultimate match of the season at the Stadio Olimpico against Parma.

 During the 2007–08 season, De Silvestri established himself as a regular in the Lazio side with several impressive performances as an attacking right-back.
 He made 24 league appearances, as well as six in the UEFA Champions League, three as a starter and three as a substitute.

 In 2007, he signed a contract renewal with the club believed to be worth around €350,000, keeping him at Formello until 2010.
 On 19 November 2007, English football magazine World Soccer included De Silvestri in their list of the 50 most promising talents.
 He and Andrea Russotto were the only Italians to make the list.

 On 19 December 2007, just over a year after his debut goal against Rende, De Silvestri scored again in the Coppa Italia, this time against Napoli.
 He dedicated his goal to his close friend and fellow Lazio fan Gabriele Sandri, who was shot dead by a policeman at a service area near Arezzo.
 Since making his debut, De Silvestri has continued to improve the technical and tactical aspects of his game under the guidance of manager Delio Rossi.
 However a number of disagreement between De Silvestri and his club arose, most notably regarding difficult talks regarding the extension to his contract with Lazio.
 He also endured a frustrating 2008–09 season playing deputy to new signing Stephan Lichtsteiner and started in only 13 league matches.
 Due to the contract wrangles and his failure to dislodge Lichtsteiner, led to him being put on sale during the 2009 summer transfer window.